ivanhofer/sveltekit-typescript-showcase/README.md

 }

 // in this case we need to cast it, because we are hardcoding the IDs
-// in a real world scenarion the data get's loaded on runtime
+// in a real world scenario the data gets loaded on runtime
 // from the DB and no casting is needed there const book: Product = { id: '1' as ProductId, /* ...rest */ }
 const category: Category = { id: '1' as CategoryId, /* ...rest */ }